bzpassersby/langchain-supabase-zkSync-chatbot/README.md

 Frontend of this repo is inspired by [langchain-chat-nextjs](https://github.com/zahidkhawaja/langchain-chat-nextjs)

-This repo uses in-depth Notion guides from the [website](https://thomasjfrank.com/) of productivity expert, Thomas Frank.
+This repo is heavily inspired by [Mayo's](<(https://twitter.com/mayowaoshin)>) chatbot building process.
+It takes in partial zkSync documentation as context from [zkSync](https://docs.zksync.io/dev/).